Skip to main content

 Pinterest / blog graphic1000 x 1500Pinterest, blog headers

-This two-file approach - one square/portrait for feeds, one vertical for Stories - covers roughly 80% of your posting needs across all platforms.
-It's the workflow I use inside Sydium when managing posts across multiple accounts: create the core content once, adapt the format, schedule across platforms without rebuilding from scratch.
+Two files cover most of your posting: one portrait for feeds and one vertical for Stories.
+That is the workflow I use inside Sydium across accounts: build the core content once, adapt the format, schedule across platforms without rebuilding from scratch.
+For the full version, see how to repurpose content across 5 platforms.

 PlatformSupported FormatsBest for PhotosBest for Graphics/Text